Adwirawien/tiNspire-Games/README.md

 # tiNspire-Games
-My collection of top TI-Nspire games
+My collection of top TI-Nspire games;
+I will upload games occasionally, when I stumble on them.